mikedef/CarND-Vehicle-Detection/README.md

 Here's a [link to my video result](https://youtu.be/7A0Rvv75agA)

-or see the project_video_output.mp4 or project_video_gif.mp4 in this repository.
+or see the project_video_output.mp4 or project_video_gif.mp4 in this repository. or see the project_video_output2.mp4 for an updated vehicle detection video.

 ![Alt Text](project_video_gif.mp4)

 ### Discussion

 Using this pipeline on a live video is extremely inefficient.
 It takes well over 30 minutes to extract and identify vehicles.
+Also my pipeline seems to have a problem pickin the white vehicle back up after the road changes color.
 This would simply not work in real life.
 Maybe training a neural network would help reduce how the time that this pipeline takes to identify vehicles to something that is real-time.